-More than 140 physicians make up Internal Medicine's Division of Cardiology and Vascular Medicine at Mayo Clinic in Minnesota.
+More than 200 physicians make up the Department of Cardiovascular Diseases at Mayo Clinic's campus in Rochester, Minnesota.
 Cardiologists provide the best possible care to patients with disorders of the heart, arteries, veins and lymphatic vessels in a highly integrated and cooperative group practice.
-Members of the division care for approximately 59,000 patients annually.
+Members of the department care for approximately 60,000 patients annually.

 Many prominent professors visit Mayo Clinic each year.
-They present their work during noon and/or morning lectures and participate in hospital rounds.
-You will be encouraged to take full advantage of these opportunities.
+They present their work during lectures, participate in hospital rounds and have informal discussions with trainees.
+You are encouraged to take full advantage of these educational opportunities.